mvolkmann/blog/src/smalltalk.md

 is for one to send a message to another.
 Messages are always sent to a explicit receiver, which is `self` to send a message to the current object.
+Arguments in messages are always passed by reference, not by value.

 In documentation, message names are preceded by `#`, but that does not appear when sending the messages.